 - She has coordinated the Interpretation Program at the University of Costa Rica for six years until 2014, allowing me to make innumerable guest lectures and teach classes.
-She now teaches in the Ecological Tourism major. - Earned a PhD at Kansas State in interpretation under guru, Ted Cable and Ryan Sharp. - We wrote Latin America's first university textbook on heritage interpretation, tourism, and conservation, published by Costa Rica's national distance learning university
+She now teaches in the Ecological Tourism major. - She pursues her PhD at Kansas State in interpretation under guru, Ted Cable and Ryan Sharp. - We are contracted by the National Distance Learning University to write Lat.
+Am.'s first university text on interp.